fgarcia/pademo/README.md

 ## TODO

 There is still room for improvent, cleaning to do, and the testing part is quite poor.
-Some people might find interesting if some Javascript
+Some people might find interesting if some Javascript + PhantomJS testing.
-+ Phantom testing.
 I might improve things depending on the feedback, but my original intention was providing the example I wanted to have when I started with Padrino.